What To Do On The Cool Island Of Milos

 Sarakiniko beach is one of the most popular places on the island and definitely one of the top things to do on Milos.
 One of the most photographed landscapes in the Aegean, it’s definitely cool to go see it and explore its out-of-this-world terrain.

-The fascinating white formations here have a lunar look to them.
+The white formations here are fascinting, with a lunar-like look to them.
 The bone-white volcanic rock is full of fascinating contours and shapes created by centuries of wind and water.

 You can swim, so bring a towel, and cliff jumping is poplar, so bring a friend to watch your stuff and take videos of you plunging off the white cliffs into the sparkling sea.